Biratnagar

-Biratnagar (बिराटनगर) is a metropolitan city in Nepal, which serves as the capital of Koshi Pradesh.
-With a population of 242,548 as per the 2011 census, it is the largest city in the province and also the headquarters of Morang district.
-As per the preliminary report of 2021 Nepal census, Biratnagar has an estimated city population of 244,750.
-It is one of the cities of the Greater Birat Development Area which incorporates the cities of Biratnagar-Itahari-Gothgau-Biratchowk-Dharan primarily located on the Koshi Highway in Eastern Nepal, with an estimated total urban agglomerated population of 804,300 people living in 159,332 households.
-Biratnagar is located 399 km east of the capital, Kathmandu, and 6 km north of the bordering town of Jogbani in the Indian state of Bihar.
+Biratnagar (बिराटनगर) is a metropolitan city in Nepal, which serves as the capital of Koshi Province.
+With a Metropolitan Urban Agglomeration population of 244,750 as per the 2021 census, it is the largest city and fastest growing city in the province and also the headquarters of Morang district.
+As per the preliminary report of 2022 Nepal census, Biratnagar Metropolitan has an estimated city population of 243,927 excluding the suburban areas which are now very well connected to the old town.
+It is the administrative center of the Greater Birat Development Area which incorporates the cities of Biratnagar and its suburbs and towns of-Itahari-Gothgau-Biratchowk-Dharan primarily located on the Koshi Highway in Eastern Nepal, with an estimated total urban agglomerated population of 804,300 people in 159,332 households including the town of Ithari.
+Biratnagar is located 399 km east of the capital, Kathmandu, and 6 km north of the bordering town of Jogbani in the Indian state of Bihar which is very well connected through Rani Path (Old Highway) and Koshi Path (New Highway).
+It is one of the major entry point in Nepal for Businessmen as well as Tourists who come to visit Nepal for various purposes.
+A customs duty is required to be paid for Indian vehicles in Nepal and vice versa.